ORNL-Fusion/OEDGE/README.md

 This adds the file to the list of files to be updated in the next commit.

+git add -f <filename> can be used to add files that are in the ignored list (.gitignore note at end) to be tracked by git.

 4) git reset <file name>

 This command will unstage a file that has been added with the git add command but it retains the changes made in the working directory copy.